cmod/craigstarter/README.md

 ----

 ## Metafield editing

+Shopify now supports metafields natively in the admin — no plugin needed.
+Go to **Settings → Custom data**, and create definitions for **Products** and **Variants** using the field names above, with namespace and key like `global.fundingcampaign`, `global.goalamounts`, and so on.
+Use the **Single line text** type for all of them (the templates read them as plain strings; `campaigninfo` can be **Multi-line text**).
+Once defined, the fields appear at the bottom of every product / variant page in the admin, ready to be filled in.

+#### Bulk editor shortcut

 ![metafields](screenshots/metafields.jpg)

-Shopify sneakily provides a way to easily edit metafields without a plugin using the following url structure.
-Change the YOURSHOP part of the url to your own shop url snippet, and these URLs should load up Shopify's own Metafields editor with the appropriate fields ready to be filled in.
+Alternatively (and handy for editing many variants at once), Shopify's bulk editor can edit metafields directly using the following url structure.
+Change the YOURSHOP part of the url to your own shop url snippet, and these URLs should load up Shopify's own bulk editor with the appropriate fields ready to be filled in.

 Save these URLs as bookmarks to edit / modify as needed.